 Zirconia ceramics with low porosity and high density have excellent jointing properties.
 High density means that the grains in the ceramic body are closely arranged, and it is not easy to form a destructive breakthrough point when subjected to external loads or corrosive substances.

-The forming method is the key to obtain the calcium density of ceramic embryo body.
-Zirconia ceramics are usually formed by means of dry pressing, isostatic pressing and hot die-casting.
+The forming method is the key to obtaining the calcium density of the ceramic embryo body.
+Zirconia ceramics are usually formed by means of dry pressing, isostatic pressing, and hot die-casting.
 Different methods have different characteristics and have different effects on sintering properties as well as the microstructure of curing rate ceramics.
-Generally, grouting and hot die-casting are the main technologies for products with complex shapes, while the dry compression molding can be adopted for products with simple shapes.
+Generally, grouting and hot die-casting are the main technologies for products with complex shapes, while dry compression molding can be adopted for products with simple shapes.
 Generally speaking, the density of dry-pressed products is better than that of hot-die-cast products.